Network Topology Optimization via Deep Reinforcement Learning: Case Study and Experiments

 \textit{Step 3.} The third step decides the allocation of nodes for each sub-component.
-Consider the example as above that selects $(4,2)$ for node assignment, there are $15$ choices to allocate $6$ different nodes into two sub-components.
-Note that the first three steps influence the objective value, by affecting the bandwidth utilization of a path.
+Consider the example $(4,2)$ for node assignment, there are $15$ choices to allocate $6$ different nodes into two sub-components.
+Note that the first three steps influence the objective value, by affecting the bandwidth utilization of a path. {For a component with $m$ nodes, if divided into $k$ sub-components, the number of overall choices in step $1\sim 3$ is a second Stirling number $S(m,k)$.}

-\textit{Step 4.} The fourth step connects the nodes in the sub-components to make each sub-component fully connected.
-Take a sub-component with $4$ nodes in Fig. \ref{fig:actioncompression} as an example, there are at least $3$ edges in it.
-Consider the management requirements, the number of choices is less than $2^{\frac{4\times 3}{2}}=64$.
+\textit{Step 4.} The fourth step connects the nodes in the sub-components to make each sub-component fully connected. { For a sub-component with $m$ nodes, the number of choices is at most $O(2^{\frac{m(m-1)}{2}})$. } For instance, in Fig. \ref{fig:actioncompression}, the sub-component with $4$ nodes have at most $2^{\frac{4\times 3}{2}}=64$ choices.
 This step influences the objective value by determining the sub ratio and hang ratio of a path.

-\textit{Step 5.} In the fifth step, we connect all the sub-components according to the management requirements to form one connected component.
-We especially consider connecting two sub-components that one is all type-$H$ nodes and another is all type-$J$ nodes.
-The number of potential choices is determined by the number of components and nodes in each component and the management requirements.
-The step influences the objective value by determining the maximum utilization of the end nodes in a path to influence the bandwidth utilization.
+\textit{Step 5.} In the fifth step, we connect all the sub-components according to the management requirements to form one connected component. {In the case of connecting two sub-components where one has $m$ type-$H$ nodes and the other has $m'$ type-$J$ nodes, the number of choices is at most $m(m-1)$.} The step influences the objective value by determining the maximum utilization of the end nodes in a path to influence the bandwidth utilization.

 By using the above five-step action, we obtain a compact action space compared to working on modifying each link.
 However, the resulting action space is still very large.
-For instance, a graph has only one component with $16$ nodes initially.
-In the first step, we decide to divide the component into $4$ sub-components.
-In the second step, we decide that every sub-component has $4$ nodes.
-Based on the first and second steps, the third step has $2.6$ million potential choices (the number of possible ways to allocate $16$ different nodes evenly into $4$ components is $16!/(4!)^5$) while the fourth step has $2.1$ million potential choices (for each component with $4$ nodes, the number of all possible choices for connecting the component is $38$, and for all components the number is $38^{4}$).
-It is impossible for the RL agent to train a policy in this situation.
+For instance, a topology has only one component with $16$ nodes initially.
+In the first step, we divide the component into $4$ sub-components.
+In the second step, we decide that every sub-component has $4$ nodes. {Based on the first and second steps, the third step has $2.6$ million potential choices (the number of possible ways to allocate $16$ different nodes evenly into $4$ components is $16!/(4!)^5$) while the fourth step has $3.1$ million potential choices (for each component with $4$ nodes, the number of all possible choices for connecting the component is $42$, and for all components the number is $42^{4}$).} It is impossible for the RL agent to train a policy in this situation.